Substance Use Therapist

 EMPACT-SPC (Suicide Prevention Center), a member agency of La Frontera Arizona, is an industry leading non-profit organization dedicated to providing valued community services and resources for behavioral health counseling, crisis intervention, and suicide prevention since 1987.
 We are an EEO/AA Employer.

 This is a great opportunity for Substance Use Therapists to join our agency providing therapy inside the Arizona state prison system under ADC.
-The role would be based in Apache Junction for the Globe facility and in San Tan for the Florence facility.
+This position would be based in Apache Junction for the Globe facility and in San Tan for the Florence facility.

 Essential Job Responsibilities:

 - Provide psychotherapy for the purpose of assessment, diagnosis, and treatment of adults, individualizing these services to meet unique needs.
 Use internal resources and referrals, as appropriate, to enhance and expand treatment.

 - Deliver at least 40 hours of work per week, with a goal of 30 hours of therapy services.
 Group therapy will account for the majority of direct service, and intake, assessment, evaluation, and treatment planning for remaining direct hours.